DimitriBr/No_Event_DCM/README.md

 Current Structure of the experiment from the `run_session.py`

 1. Demographical Info Filling
-2. Welcome text
+2. Welcome text -- *SPACE to proceed*
-3. Calibration Instruction text
+3. Calibration Instruction text -- *SPACE* to proceed
-4. Background Color Calibration (red and grey)
+4. Background Color Calibration (red and grey) -- *UP* to increase beta; *DOWN* to decrease beta; *SPACE* to confirm subjective isoluminance (flickering sensation stopped)
-5. Fusion Color Calibration (red and green)
+5. Fusion Color Calibration (red and green) -- *UP* to increase beta; *DOWN* to decrease beta; *SPACE* to confirm subjective isoluminance (flickering sensation stopped)
-6. Fusion Instruction
+6. Fusion Instruction -- *SPACE to proceed*
-7. Stereo-E block (until 3 successes in a row)
+7. Stereo-E block (until 3 successes in a row) -- *LEFT*, *RIGHT*, *UP*, or *DOWN* to indicate orientation of the character
-8. Adaptation (same color, high contrast) with no report
+8. Adaptation (same color, high contrast) with no report -- *LEFT* or *RIGHT* to indicate orientation of the stimulus
-9. Adaptation (same color, low contrast) with no report
+9. Adaptation (same color, low contrast) with no report  -- *LEFT* or *RIGHT* to indicate orientation of the stimulus
-10. Demo Trial (same color, variable constasts) with reports
+10. Demo Trial (same color, variable constasts) with reports -- reports buttons are listed on the screen
-11. Demo Trials (different colors, variable contrasts) with reports
+11. Demo Trials (different colors, variable contrasts) with reports -- reports buttons are listed on the screen
-12. Adjustment Instructions
+12. Adjustment Instructions -- *SPACE* to proceed
-13. Adjustment Block (searching for alpha-prime: estimated alpha-threshold)
+13. Adjustment Block (searching for alpha-prime: estimated alpha-threshold) -  -- *UP* to increase contrast; *DOWN* to decrease contrast *SPACE* to confirm the estimated threshold
-14. Staircase Instructions
+14. Staircase Instructions -- *SPACE* to proceed
-15. Double-Staircase with a small step size in the area around alpha-prime
+15. Double-Staircase with a small step size in the area around alpha-prime -- reports buttons are listed on the screen
-16. Rest (self-paced)
+16. Rest (self-paced) -- *SPACE* to proceed
-17. Stereo-E block
+17. Stereo-E block (until 3 successes in a row) -- *LEFT*, *RIGHT*, *UP*, or *DOWN* to indicate orientation of the character
-18. Simple Experimental Block (Gabor orientation judgement; 50% of catch trials) -- after every 30 trials: rest (self-paced) + stereo-E block
+18. Simple Experimental Block (Gabor orientation judgement; 50% of catch trials) -- reports buttons are listed on the screen -- after every 30 trials: rest (self-paced) + stereo-E block
-19. Rest (self-paced)
+19. Rest (self-paced) -- *SPACE* to proceed
-20. Stereo-E block
+20. Stereo-E block (until 3 successes in a row) -- *LEFT*, *RIGHT*, *UP*, or *DOWN* to indicate orientation of the character
-21. 2I2AFC Block (15% of catch trials )
+21. 2I2AFC Block (15% of catch trials )  -- reports buttons are listed on the screen
 -- after every 30 trials: rest (self-paced) + stereo-E block
-22. Thank you message
+22. Thank you message -- *SPACE* to proceed